Zachary Philip Katznelson

-Zachary Katznelson is an American lawyer and currently the Executive Director of the Independent Rikers Commission.
+Zachary Katznelson is an American-British lawyer and currently the Executive Director of the Independent Rikers Commission.
 He was formerly Legal Director for the human rights group Reprieve.

 Katznelson and his colleagues represented over 50 people imprisoned in Guantanamo Bay.
 He has written numerous newspaper op-eds and was frequently quoted in the British press.

 Comments on Guantanamo captives' cases

 The BBC News quoted Katznelson's comments following the release of Bisher Al Rawi: